-(a) Loans and receivables
+- Loans and receivables

-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They arise when group undertakings provide money, goods or services directly to a debtor with no intention of trading the asset.
-They are included in current assets, except for maturities greater than twelve months after the end of the reporting period.
-These are classified as non-current assets.
-The Group's loans and receivables comprise trade and other receivables and cash and cash equivalents in the statement of financial position (Notes 1.9 and 1.10 respectively).
-The Parent Company's statement of financial position also includes loans receivable (Note 1.8).
+Loans and receivables were non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+They were included in current assets, except for maturities greater than 12 months after the end of the reporting period.
+These were classified as non-current assets.
+The Group's loans and receivables comprised trade and other receivables and cash and cash equivalents in the statement of financial position (Notes 1.9 and 1.10).